lukeatayde/dsci_303_final_project/README.md

 ### data/
 Directory containing zip files of the data we used for modeling.
-Warning: This is a large zip file.
+Warning: This is a large zip file!!

 ### notebooks/
 Directory containing jupyter notebooks used for modeling